January 15, 2026 (1mo ago) — last updated February 28, 2026 (4d ago)

 • Keep messaging simple and transparent.

-• Balance rewards so long-term unit economics stay healthy; monitor CAC to LTV closely.
+• Balance rewards so unit economics stay healthy; monitor CAC to LTV closely.

 4. Performance-Based Commission Tiers